 You may not realize it, but you can do the same with your debt.

 Here are a few visualization tips:

 - When you pay off a credit card, cut it up using a shredder.
-Save the plastic confetti in a bag and watch it expand as you blow through card after card.
+Save the plastic confetti in a bag.
+Watch it expand as you blow through card after card.

 - Look at your credit card statements before you go to sleep each night.
-The bad dreams you have will subside when your statements are small enough that they don’t cause anxiety.
+Your bad dreams will subside when your statements are small enough that they don’t cause anxiety.